SeanKilleen/seankilleen.github.io/_posts/2020-02-04-how-to-warm-up-an-environment-using-powershell-and-teamcity.md

 Invoke-WebRequest -Uri http://theURLToHit -UseDefaultCredentials
 ```

-Now the build step will hit the URI using the build agent's credentials, and the command will return when the result does (with a 200 after the app pool has started up)
+Now the build step will hit the URI using the build agent's credentials, and the command will return when the result does (with a 200 after the app pool has started up).

+Happy deployments!